Agridence/public-docs/docs/traceability/file_uploads.md

 Files must be in **json (.json)** or **excel (.xlsx)** format.

-## Process for data upload through files
+## Process for data upload

 Follow the steps outlined below to upload data from files into your polygon mapping dataset:

 1. Ensure that files uploaded are either in JSON or Excel format, containing the geolocation data in the specified format below.
 2. Once the file has been uploaded, please address and verify the errors identified before proceeding to import the data.
 ![Sample error page](https://assets.agridence.com/docs-assets/traceability/post-file-upload-errors-checks.png)
-3. **Note**: For system to calculate the area for polygon type geometries automatically, keep the area value as -1.
-Else, specify the area in the respective fields.
+3. **Note**: For system to calculate the area for polygon type geometries, keep the area value as -1.
+Else, specify the area of polygon in the respective fields.

 ### JSON

 1. For JSON format, the mandatory fields are: **Production Place = Plantation Name**, **Area = Calculated hectarage or '-1'**(See above point 3: Note) and **Geometry = Coordinates**.
-2. Download the file template here: [Plantation Data (JSON) Upload Template] (https://assets.agridence.com/docs-assets/traceability/sample-geojson.json).
+2. Download the file template here: [Plantation Data (JSON) Upload Template](https://assets.agridence.com/docs-assets/traceability/sample-geojson.json).

 **Polygon**
 {